A likable little thing.

 Just a few years ago, Hyundai found itself in an awkward position.
 At a time when consumers were going crazy about crossovers, the South Korean automaker had just three high-riding nameplates in its stable: the Tucson, Santa Fe Sport, and Santa Fe.
 The rest of its lineup was awash in sedans, a wagon, and even (for a short time) a coupe – that product mix that wasn't suitable for the US market.

 Fast forward to 2020 and the opposite is now true for Hyundai – its newly crossover-heavy lineup is ideal for American buyers still obsessed with CUVs.
 The compact Kona and the hulking Palisade both arrived to critical acclaim, helping to flesh out the company’s lineup.
-Now Hyundai is introducing its smallest high-rider, the Venue.
+Now Hyundai is introducing its smallest high-rider, the Venue, which we recently named one of the best SUVs for 2021.

 Technically the replacement for the five-door Accent hatchback, the Venue is a tiny, fashion-forward crossover that offers a lot for a little bit of money.
 From the comfy cabin to the refined driving experience and impressive tech suite, there's plenty to like about the newest member of Hyundai's growing crossover fleet.